cybercongress/cyber/pages/introduction to bostrom for ai geeks.md

 			- [[elon]] [[launch]]
 			- [[launch]] [[rocket]]
 	- the good news is that you can pack several cyberlinks in one coherent [[signal]]
-	- and use this construct to express using [[neural language]] we invented by the way
+	- and use this construct to express anything using [[neural language]] we invented by the way
 - ## why hash everything?
 	- yep, we know - you used to tokenize your data and make it as dense as possible
 	- yes, we know - hashing data requires 32 bytes for every piece instead of several bytes